suit-wg/architecture/draft-ietf-suit-architecture.md

 shrinking the size of the manifest by stripping elements that are no longer needed.

+In order to satisfy the reliability requirements defined in
+{{reliability}}, devices must always be able to return to a working firmware image.
+This has implications for the design of the bootloader:
-If the application image contains the firmware consumer functionality, as described above, then it is necessary that a working image is left on the device.
-This allows the bootloader to roll back to a working firmware image to execute a firmware download if the bootloader itself does not have enough functionality to fetch a firmware image plus manifest from a firmware server over the Internet.
+If the firmware image contains the firmware consumer functionality, as described above, then the bootloader must be able to roll back to a working firmware image.
+Alternatively, the bootloader may have enough functionality to fetch a firmware image plus manifest from a firmware server over the Internet.
 A multi-stage bootloader may soften this requirement at the expense of a more sophisticated boot process.